gowthamrao/rameritrade/README.md

 etc. InteractiveBrokers requires the IB workstation to be open and active which can make it hard to build automated trading strategies using tools like CRON jobs.
-Using the TD API you can fully automate trade execution across multiple accounts and multiple log ins, assuming you have access and permission to do so.
+Using the TD API you can fully automate trade execution across multiple accounts and multiple logins, assuming you have access and permission to do so.
 This can be a great way to dollar cost average into the market for an IRA\!